DFKI-SignLanguage/VideoProcessingTools/README.md

 ```
 python -m dfki_sl_videotools.extract_face_data --help
-usage: extract_face_data.py [-h] --invideo INVIDEO --outlandmarks OUTLANDMARKS
+usage: extract_face_data.py [-h] --inframes INFRAMES --outlandmarks
+                            OUTLANDMARKS
                             [--outnosetipposition OUTNOSETIPPOSITION]
                             [--outfacerotation OUTFACEROTATION]
                             [--outfacescale OUTFACESCALE]
-                            [--outcompositevideo OUTCOMPOSITEVIDEO]
+                            [--outcompositeframes OUTCOMPOSITEFRAMES]
                             [--normalize-landmarks]

 Uses mediapipe to extract the face mesh data from the frames of a video.

 optional arguments:
   -h, --help            show this help message and exit
+  --inframes INFRAMES, --invideo INFRAMES
-  --invideo INVIDEO     Path to a videofile containing the face of a person.
+                        Path to a vide or image directory containing the face
+                        of a person.
   --outlandmarks OUTLANDMARKS
                         Path to the output numpy array of size [N][468][3],
                         where N is the number of video frames, 468 are the